 1. Ashley, what is next for the RTS,S malaria vaccine?

-Over the next several months, we expect to see the expansion of vaccine use in Ghana, Kenya, and Malawi—the three countries participating in the pilot program, thanks to a recent grant from Open Philanthropy to PATH.
+We are seeing the expansion of vaccine use in Ghana, Kenya, and Malawi—the three countries participating in the pilot program, thanks to a recent grant from Open Philanthropy to PATH.
 This expansion will make the vaccine available to children in pilot areas not previously eligible to receive the vaccine.
-The last couple of months have also been noteworthy.
 RTS,S has received WHO prequalification, a process by which WHO further demonstrates confidence that the vaccine is safe, effective, and meets the needs of national immunization programs.
 In August, UNICEF announced the award of a supply contract to GSK.
 And in December 2021, Gavi approved an investment of US$155.7 million to support the introduction of malaria vaccines between 2022 and 2025.

 2. Why is it so important to develop and introduce vaccines against malaria?